 - Bring another layer to wear: some buildings may be running with more air exchanges or have fewer people in them than before, which may (or may not) make the space you are in feel colder than expected.

 - Why pack a snack?
-Campus retail dining is closed through August, except for Dunkin in Stratton Student Center (W20) that is open now and ready for your take-away orders.
+Not all campus retail dining locations are open yet; Dunkin and LaVerdes in Stratton Student Center (W20) are open now and ready for your take-away orders.

 - Leave yourself extra time to travel back and forth to campus the first couple of times you do it.
 If it’s been a while, not feeling rushed before that first meeting or last chat with a colleague goes a long way.
 Plus, you may want to explore a bit of our campus and Kendall Square neighborhood on a beautiful day!

 Page updated 1/8/22